-At the Bachmayer Orthodontic Clinic, our knowledge and expertise enables our specialist orthodontist, Dr Bachmayer, to effectively align your bite and teeth for enhanced dento-facial aesthetics and function so you can smile proudly.
+At the Bachmayer Orthodontic Clinic, our knowledge enables our specialist orthodontist, Dr Bachmayer, to effectively align your bite and teeth for enhanced dento-facial aesthetics and function so you can smile proudly.

 What qualifications does an orthodontist have?

-Orthodontists are experts in straightening teeth and ensuring the correct alignment of jaws.
+Orthodontists are specialists in straightening teeth and ensuring the correct alignment of jaws.
 They have a thorough understanding of dental work because their study has required this.

 Those embarking on a career as an orthodontist must first complete an undegraduate degree in dentistry.
 Once this study is complete, they will go on to postgraduate study in the field of orthodontics.
 This takes an additional three years.